Best Video Conferencing Tools for your Business

 Google Hangouts/Google Duo

-It has been around since 1995 and probably the favorite solution of privacy-conscious groups like health care, IT and financial services and it has also been very popular among universities right now.
+It has been around since 1995 and probably the favorite solution of privacy-conscious groups like health care, IT, and financial services and it has also been very popular among universities right now.
 In addition to supporting Windows, Mac, and Linux, WebEx has mobile apps for iPhone, iPad, Android, and BlackBerry, and it integrates with most Office and Office-like applications.
 One notable differentiator for WebEx is its ability to stream media from its servers to all participants.
-They are also offering free signup with email address at the moment, signing up for free gives you a 14-day trial of WebEx Premium 25, followed by a perpetual license to the free basic service.
+They are also offering free signup with an email address at the moment, signing up for free gives you a 14-day trial of WebEx Premium 25, followed by a perpetual license to the free basic service.

 There are many other video conferencing alternatives available for just about any situation or need.
 When choosing a video conferencing tool for your business, think about who is your normal audience.
 If you are working or talking within the legal, financial, healthcare, or even child care areas, it might be a good idea to be more safety/security conscious with a video conferencing solution.
-If you want to look at more secure types of solution, you can specially check for government regulations or HIPAA (for healthcare), those systems and those environments typically have a little more restrictions on and controls for security.
+If you want to look at more secure types of solutions, you can especially check for government regulations or HIPAA (for healthcare), those systems and those environments typically have a little more restrictions on and controls for security.